Composition Tableaux basis for Schur functors and the Pl\"ucker algebra: Preliminaries

-Our proof will proceed by identifying a \newword{monomial order} on the Pl\"ucker Algebra. \begin{dfn} A monomial order is an order on the monic monomials of a polynomial ring such that whenever $v\leq w$, then $vt\leq wt$, for all monomials $t$ is the polynomial ring. \end{dfn}
+\begin{definition} A monomial order on a polynomial ring is an order on the monic monomials of the ring such that whenever $v\leq w$, then $vt\leq wt$, for all monomials $t$ in the polynomial ring. \end{definition}

-For our purpose it will suffice to chose a family of ordering called the \newword{Anti-diagonal term order}.
+\begin{remark} Let $S=R[X_1,\ldots,X_k]$ be a polynomial ring.
+Then a monomial order on $S$ allows us to define a natural notion of an \emph{initial term} of polynomials in $S$. \end{remark} \begin{definition} Let $S$ be as in Remark \ref{rmkini} with a fixed monomial order of $S$ and let $p(X)$ be in $S\setminus \{0\}$.
+Write $p(X)=\sum_{u(X)\in M}c_{u(X)} u(X)$ with $M$ being some non-empty subset of the set of monomials of $S$ with $c_{u(X)}\neq 0$.
+Then the initial term, denoted $i(p(X))$, of $p(X)$ is the highest order monomial $u(X)\in M$. \end{definition}

+\begin{remark} Note that taking the initial term of a polynomial is multiplicative i.e. in the notation of Remark \ref{rmkini} if $p(X),q(X)\in S$ are two non-zero polynomials, then $i(p(X)q(X))=i(p(X))i(q(X))$ \end{remark} \begin{remark} In our case the ring is $R[Z]$ the polynomial ring in the $n\times n$ variables $Z_{i,j}$.
+Since we are focusing on the Pl\"ucker algebra it is enough for us to choose a monomial order which works well with the Pl\"ucker coordinates, and more generaly matrix minors.
+For this we can choose an \textit{anti-diagonal} term order. \end{remark}

-\begin{dfn} An anti-diagonal term order is a monomial order such that, in any minor, the anti-diagonal monomial is the initial term. \end{dfn}
+\begin{definition} A anti-diagonal term order on $R[Z]$ is a monomial order such that in any minor of the matrix $[Z_{i,j}]$ the anti-diagonal monomial is the initial term. \end{definition}